humantorch/how-to-scott/README.md

 ###### current revision: 17.6.18

 ## What's all this then?
 The point of this README is to introduce myself and give you an idea of how I think, how I work and answer some questions you might have about me.
 This is a living document so it ~~may~~ will change over time as necessary.
+Since it's on Github if you work with me and think something needs to be added/removed/changed by all means g'head and submit a PR.
+Keeping this in the open is intentional.

 ## What is this not?
 1. This is not going to lay out my expectations of you